 - Treatment plan modification

-- Return to play criteria
+- Return-to-play criteria

 - Prescription of various orthoses

-- Ultrasound-guided injections
+- Ultrasound-guided procedures

 Fellows also participate in:

 - Rochester Community and Technical College football coverage and weekly/biweekly training room

 - Coverage of area high school football and hockey games